SATs results 2026: SATs scoring, explained

 It’s worth noting that if your child sits the KS1 SATs, the school are not obligated to release the results, but you can request them.

-For Year 6 students who have completed their KS2 SATs, their results will be available online for schools in early July.
+For Year 6 students who have completed their KS2 SATs, their results are now available online for schools.
 These scores will then be shared with parents before the end of the summer term.

 If you have a Year 2 or Year 6 student who has their SATs on the horizon then you may want to help prepare them with some extra revision or practice!
 Let your learners try out our fantastic Doodle Learning maths app and English app and we’re sure they’ll love it!